 - Decreased quality of life.

 Postponing a total knee replacement surgery can make it a more complicated process and can limit the knee replacement options.
-Whereas, performing surgery earlier can prevent functional decline and promote better outcome.
+Whereas, performing surgery earlier can prevent functional decline and promote a better outcome.

 Numerous studies have shown knee replacement surgery to be one of the most successful surgical procedures.
-If the surgery is done at the right time, a patient can get benefited in terms of pain relief and functional recovery.
+If the surgery is done at the right time, a patient can get benefited in terms of pain relief and fast recovery.
 It may also save costs and is proven to be a cost-effective treatment.